althonos/iocursor/README.md

 or ask something.
 If you are filing in on a bug, please include as much information as you can about the issue, and try to recreate the same bug in a simple, easily reproducible situation.

+### 🏗️ Contributing

+Contributions are more than welcome!
+See [`CONTRIBUTING.md`](https://github.com/althonos/iocursor/blob/master/CONTRIBUTING.md) for more details.

 ## ⚖️ License